sweeden-ttu/legal-luminary/_pages/bail-bonds.md

 ### How Bail Bonds Work

 A bail bond is a financial guarantee to the court that the defendant will appear for all required court dates.
-When you work with a bail bonds company:
+When working with a bail bonds company:

-1. **You pay a percentage** of the total bail amount (typically 10-15% in Texas)
+1. **Individuals pay a percentage** of the total bail amount (typically 10-15% in Texas)
 2. **The bondsman posts the full bail** to secure release
 3. **The defendant is released** from jail
-4. **If the defendant appears** for all court dates, the bail is returned to the bondsman and you typically forfeit only the fee you paid
+4. **If the defendant appears** for all court dates, the bail is returned to the bondsman and individuals typically forfeit only the fee they paid
-5. **If the defendant fails to appear**, you may be responsible for additional costs
+5. **If the defendant fails to appear**, individuals may be responsible for additional costs

 ## Services Offered by Bad Boy Bail Bonds